visionappscz/standardcss/README.md

 any task runner that supports PostCSS.

 You need these npm packages: _stylelint_, _grunt_, _grunt-postcss_ and if you are using any CSS preprocessor, you might need supporting PostCSS package.
-In our example _postcss-less._
+In our example _postcss-less_.

-Best practise is to check your CSS before any other tasks process it.
+Best practice is to check your CSS before any other tasks process it.

 ####Installation
 1. Install npm packages
-2. Include .stylelintrc in the root of your directory
+2. Include `.stylelintrc` in the root of your directory
 3. Prepare Grunt PostCSS task
-4. If you are using preprocess include it in PostCSS task
+4. If you are using preprocessor include it in PostCSS task
 5. Add stylelint and postcss-reporter (at least with _clearMessages_ option, but we recommend _throwError_ also)
 6. Add other Grunt tasks to process your CSS